 Short-term personal support is available to students who are experiencing difficulties that may be interfering with their educational progress.
 The emphasis is on clarifying choices, handling difficult situations, and accessing community resources.
-Appointments with a licensed counselor can be made by contacting our case manager, Deb Micu at 406-447-6962 or at mailto:debbie.micu@helenacollege.edu.
+Appointments with a licensed counselor can be made by contacting our case manager, Deb Micu at 406-447-6962 or at mailto:debbie.micu@helenacollege.edu or Google Voice at 406-662-1949.